 Thank you for visiting my page.
-My name is Christelle Maignan and I’m a qualified coach and freelance translator.
+My name is Christelle Maignan and I’m a qualified Personal Performance and Small Business Coach, and freelance English>French translator.
 I trained with the Coaching Academy in London, UK, to help people like you change their lives and realise their full potential more quickly and more efficiently.
 Here’s the story of how and why I became a coach.

 I’ve faced several big changes in my life, some that I created, and others that felt like they were forced upon me.
 I have experienced the uncertainty that change can bring, as well as the positive way that change can lead us towards a more fulfilling life.
 One of the reasons I love coaching is that I want to help you through some of the difficulties I myself have faced.
 I want to create a safe space for you to take on new challenges and grow.